-That said, throughout my teaching career I have found that first learning things systematically will get your playing to the next level the fastest.
+That said, throughout my teaching career I have found that first learning things utilizing this systematic approach will get your playing to the next level the fastest.
 Remember we are building your guitar chops and you need to have that solid foundation to build upon as you move along in your guitar journey.